Brooklyn-Style/Magic_Roll/README.md

 - The [Layout Playground](https://oxey.dev/playground/index.html "Layout Playground") analyzer for drag and drop letter swaps and their resulting stats
 - [Cyanophage's](https://cyanophage.github.io "Cyanophage Analyzer") analyzer for more stats
 - [MonkeyType's](https://monkeytype.com "MonkeyType") word filter for specific bigram and trigram frequencies
-- [Merriam-Webster's](https://www.merriam-webster.com/wordfinder "Merriam-Webster Word Finder") word finder to do the same thing but with a few more filters and an alphapetical word list
+- [Merriam-Webster's](https://www.merriam-webster.com/wordfinder "Merriam-Webster Word Finder") word finder to do the same thing but with a few more filters.
 - [AutoHotkey](https://www.autohotkey.com "AutoHotkey's Website") to handle repeat and magic functions, since I couldn't be bothered to implement them with [QMK](https://docs.qmk.fm/features/repeat_key "QMK Repeat/Magic Documentation")
 ---
 ### Typing Test: